-Most of us started out this way, receiving the love, attention and praise that we all need.
+Most of us started out in a similar way, receiving the love, attention and praise that we all naturally need.
 But for some of us, something unexpected happened around age two.

-The big issue in life became: Am I all right?
-And since we were little, we let others determine that for us.
-We even let our parents, older siblings, teachers and authority figures in general decide whether we were good or bad, nice or mean, stupid or smart, hyperactive or lazy, average or great.
+The big issue in life became, “Am I all right?”
+And since we were little, we let our parents, older siblings, teachers and authority figures determine that for us.
+We even let them decide whether we were good or bad, nice or mean, stupid or smart, hyperactive or lazy, average or great.

-E. E. Cummings wrote: “To be nobody but yourself, in a world doing its best to make you everybody else, means to fight the hardest battle any human can ever fight and never stop fighting.”
+E. E. Cummings wrote, “To be nobody but yourself, in a world doing its best to make you everybody else, means to fight the hardest battle any human can ever fight, and never stop fighting.”

 Come follow me on Instagram!